mmikuu/OnTheUseOfVisualRegressionTests/README.md

 Please execute the following description

 Analytics data
-1. You need to obtain GitHub tokens
+1. You can run it with the following commands:
 ```
 python3 calculate-data.py
 ```